Do you love the classic style looks of Audrey Hepburn, Kate Winslet or Princess Diana? They all have a classic style personality.

 Below you can see many of the separates shown above put together in one capsule wardrobe.
 You could easily mix and match to create countless different outfits.

-shop SOME OF THE items above here:
+shop THE items above here:

 More classic style inspiration for you